Instructional Staff Labor Relations

 The major responsibility of this unit is to negotiate and administer labor agreements between the University and the unions representing both the “White Collar” and “Blue Collar” Classified Staff employed by the University, namely, District Council 37; International Brotherhood of Teamsters, Local 237; Service Employees International Union, Local 300; Motion Picture Projectionist, Video Technicians, Theatrical Employees and Allied Crafts, International Alliance of Theatrical and Stage Employees, Local 306; and New York State Nurses Association; and to provide guidance and advice to University and college management in the day-to-day interpretation and administration of the labor agreements covering these employees.
 The guidance is provided in the form of policy development and dissemination and the issuance of interpretive memoranda.

-Moreover, this unit is responsible for negotiating and administering a labor agreement with the International Alliance of Theatrical Stage Employees (IATSE), Local One, which represents employees in CUNY’s Theatre Technician title series located at the following theatres: The Sylvia and Danny Kaye Playhouse at Hunter College, The Brooklyn Center for the Performing Arts at Brooklyn College, and The Hostos Center for the Arts and Culture at Hostos Community College.
+Moreover, this unit is responsible for negotiating and administering a labor agreement with the International Alliance of Theatrical Stage Employees (IATSE), Local One, which represents employees in CUNY’s Theatre Technician title series located at the following theatres: The Sylvia and Danny Kaye Playhouse at Hunter College, The Brooklyn Center for the Performing Arts at Brooklyn College, The Hostos Center for the Arts and Culture at Hostos Community College, and The Gerald W. Lynch Theater at John Jay College of Criminal Justice.
 This unit provides guidance and contract interpretation to University and College Management relating to this contract.
 The unit also negotiates labor agreements with District Council 37, Local 384 pertaining to CUNY’s Educational Opportunity Centers (EOCs), which are located in the Bronx, Manhattan, Queens and Brooklyn, as well as with District Council 37, Local 1597, which represents employees at CUNY’s Student Centers located at Baruch College, Queens College and Brooklyn College.

 The unit also: